Union Turnpike (New York): Points of interest

-Among the landmarks found along the turnpike are Forest Park, Queens Borough Hall, St. John's University, and Creedmoor Psychiatric Center.
+Among the landmarks located along the turnpike are Forest Park, Queens Borough Hall, St. John's University, and Creedmoor Psychiatric Center.

 History

 Union Turnpike was originally a dirt road, initially designed as a toll road.
 At the time, Union Turnpike traveled through relatively undeveloped areas, serving as a border between the towns of Flushing and Jamaica.
 It started at Metropolitan Avenue in Forest Hills and ended at Utopia Parkway near Jamaica.

 Prior to the construction of Grand Central Parkway and Interboro Parkway (now the Jackie Robinson Parkway) in the 1930s, Union Turnpike was heavily used, and developed businesses throughout its length.
 In 1929, there was a proposal to make improvements to four existing roads in order to make them major thoroughfares between Queens and Nassau, namely Astoria Boulevard, Northern Boulevard, Nassau Boulevard, and Union Turnpike.
 Civic associations in Jamaica opposed the Union Turnpike proposal, and they convinced Queens Borough President George Harvey.
 Nevertheless, the section of Union Turnpike from Kew Gardens to the Nassau County line was converted from a narrow unpaved road to a paved multi-lane highway in the late 1930s, in advance of the 1939 New York World's Fair.
 Around the same time, the turnpike was depressed below Queens Boulevard in conjunction with the construction of the Queens Boulevard Subway, and extended eastward from Fresh Meadows towards Marcus Avenue in Nassau County.

 Prior to 1970, the section of Union Turnpike to the east of Queens Boulevard was designated as New York State Route 25C.
 Since then, only the section of Union Turnpike within Nassau County still carries this numerical designation.

+In 2024, the New York City Department of Design and Construction completed a reconstruction of Union Turnpike between Hollis Court Boulevard and 226th Street.
+The project involved reconstructing the median and concrete bus stop slabs, as well as adding new trees, street lights, and pedestrian signals.